frei480/knowledge-base/io.md

-All URLs which are not local files or HTTP(s) are handled by [fsspec](https://filesystem-spec.readthedocs.io/en/latest/), if installed, and its various filesystem implementations (including Amazon S3, Google Cloud, SSH, FTP, webHDFS\...).
+All URLs which are not local files or HTTP(s) are handled by [fsspec](https://filesystem-spec.readthedocs.io/en/latest/), if installed, and its various filesystem implementations (including Amazon S3, Google Cloud, SSH, FTP, webHDFS\…).
 Some of these implementations will require additional packages to be installed, for example S3 URLs require the [s3fs](https://pypi.org/project/s3fs/) library: